5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 - Homestay accommodations

-Check on their website to learn more.
+Check their website to learn more.

 Go Kayaking in the river

-Something that I have missed, unfortunately, just beaches I didn’t do my research well, (hence this post), is this amazing kayaking tour in the Sipacate Naranjo natural park with the company Black sand tour.
+Something that I have missed, unfortunately, just beaches I didn’t do my research well (hence this post), is this amazing kayaking tour in the Sipacate Naranjo Natural Park with the company Black Sand Tour.

-It must be a great peaceful tour in the silence of nature.
+It must be a great, peaceful tour in the silence of nature.

-How to get from Antigua to el Paredon
+How to get from Antigua to El Paredon

-They are more expensive than the chicken bus but I believe safety is worth the cost, which is not outrageously high anyway.
+They are more expensive than the chicken bus, but I believe safety is worth the cost, which is not outrageously high anyway.

-You can purchase your trip online with Guatego but I realized they are more expensive than local travel agencies that you will find in Antigua.
+You can purchase your trip online with Guatego, but I realized they are more expensive than local travel agencies that you will find in Antigua.

-I realized that New Way Travel charges 110 Q for a one-way trip to El Paredon from Antigua which is the cheapest you will find.
-However, I booked with them my trip from Antigua to San Cristobal de Las Casas on my way back to Mexico and they were more expensive than others.
+I realized that New Way Travel charges 110 Q for a one-way trip to El Paredon from Antigua, which is the cheapest you will find.
+However, I booked my trip from Antigua to San Cristobal de Las Casas with them on my way back to Mexico, and they were more expensive than others.
 So it depends.

-When is the best time to go to El Paredon
+When is the best time to go to El Paredon?

-Summertime is great to see baby sea turtles release, whereas wintertime is the best time to visit El Paredon Guatemala for surfing because swells on the Pacific coast are smaller and more perfect, ideal for surfers and body-boarders.
+Summertime is great to see baby sea turtles release, whereas wintertime is the best time to visit El Paredon, Guatemala, for surfing because swells on the Pacific coast are smaller and more perfect, ideal for surfers and body-boarders.

 Pro surfers will love this part of Guatemala all year round, though.

-For better understanding, you may want to read my post on the best time to visit Guatemala.
+For a better understanding, you may want to read my post on the best time to visit Guatemala.

 Where to stay at El Paredon